apache/iotdb/docs/UserGuide/CLI/Command-Line-Interface.md

 Shell > sbin/start-cli.sh -h 10.129.187.21 -p 6667 -u {my-access-token} -pw ""
 ```

+You need to replace {my-access-token}（note, including{}) with users' token here.
-How to get the token is dependent on your OpenID Connect setup and not covered here.
+How to get tokens depends on your OIDC settings.
 In the simplest case you can get this via the command line with the `passwort-grant`.
 For example, if you use keycloack as OIDC and you have a realm with a client `iotdb` defined as public you could use
 the following `curl` command to fetch a token (replace all `{}` with appropriate values).